RaulPPelaez/Naga_KeypadMapper/README.md

 As an alpha version, it is very prone to bugs and other sorts of faliure.
 I release this project without any sort of warranty, so use under your own responsability.

 #CONFIGURATION
-For Naga 2014 or Naga molten just change the param in nagastart.sh to `naga 2014` or `naga molten` .

-The configuration file mapping_xx.txt has the following syntax:
+The configuration file `mapping_xx.txt` has the following syntax:

     <keynumber> - <option>=<action>